elixirschool/elixirschool/lessons/basics/control-structures.md

 ## `cond`

-When we need to match conditions rather than values we can turn to `cond`; this is akin to `else if` or `elsif` from other languages:
+When we need to match conditions rather than values we can turn to `cond/1`; this is akin to `else if` or `elsif` from other languages:

 _This example comes directly from the official Elixir [Getting Started](http://elixir-lang.org/getting-started/case-cond-and-if.html#cond) guide._